 We want to work together to protect and improve our local wildlife, and encourage more of us to enjoy it and get involved in caring for nature individually and by working with others.

-- We have established a swift project to fix new nesting boxes on houses around the area.
-As part of the project we also produced a leaflet about swifts, to encourage people to look out for our returning swifts.
+- We established a swift project to fix new nesting boxes on houses around the area, and produced a leaflet about swifts.

-- We have provided advice to the Tideswell & District Sports Association on the management of their site for wildlife.
+- We have provided advice to the Tideswell & District Sports Association on the management of the community park for wildlife.

-- We are working with Tideswell Parish Council to consider how public land in the village could be managed to help wildlife in the future
+- We are working with Tideswell Parish Council to help wildlife thrive on public land and roadside verges in the village.

 - In 2022 , together with local residents and other groups, we planted around 650 native trees for the Queen’s Platinum Jubilee.

 - We celebrate our wonderful local wildlife through our summer walks programme and our wildlife sightings page.
 Add your sightings by following the link below, or share your photos on our group Facebook page.
 Our most recent sightings report is listed in recent news at the bottom of this page.

 - Adopt a bird feeder to place in one of Tideswell’s public squares or other open spaces.
 More information here.